 3. They Purify the Air

 Houseplants offer a much-needed breath of fresh air.
 In the late 1980s, NASA conducted a study to find a way to purify the air in space stations.
-According to its published report, common household plants proved themselves to be surprisingly efficient natural filters.
-Popular species like the peace lily, Chinese evergreen, and red-edged dracaena improved the indoor air quality by removing pollutants like benzene, formaldehyde, and ammonia-- all of which often lurk in the form of plastics, furniture, and carpet fibers.
+According to their findings, common household plants proved themselves to be surprisingly efficient natural filters.
+Popular species like the peace lily, Chinese evergreen, and red-edged dracaena improved the indoor air quality by removing pollutants like benzene, formaldehyde, and ammonia-all of which often lurk in the form of plastics, furniture, and carpet fibers.
 Several studies in the following years have proven this theory.
-Researchers from the Pennsylvania State University found that the chosen plants for their experiment-- snake plant, spider plant, and golden pothos --effectively reduced indoor concentrations of ozone produced by ordinary copy machines, laser printers, and ultraviolet lights.
+Researchers from the Pennsylvania State University found that the chosen plants for their experiment-snake plant, spider plant, and golden pothos-effectively reduced indoor concentrations of ozone produced by ordinary copy machines, laser printers, and ultraviolet lights.

-If you find your mind wandering when you should be working, a well-placed plant could help.
-The calming influence of nature is well documented, and studies have further investigated the mental effects of immersing yourself in some (indoor) nature --and found improvements in concentration, memory, and productivity.
+If you find your mind wandering when you should be working, a well-placed plant could be just the thing.
+The calming influence of nature is well documented, and studies have further investigated the mental effects of immersing yourself in some (indoor) nature-and found improvements in concentration, memory, and productivity.
 In a specific case, Washington State University discovered that people who work within view of houseplants tend to complete tasks 12 percent faster than those without them.

 A touch of green can cure a case of the blues.
 And despite what you may think about having a green thumb, caring for a houseplant engenders positivity.
 In one study, elderly residents in an assisted-living facility were introduced to indoor gardening.
 They reported having a much happier mood and better perceived quality of life.